rhn/isso/ansible/README.md

 mkdir ../../bookplates
 ```

-Use the `fresh.yml` playbook to set up the deploy user, and the `hosting` playbook to set up dependencies.
+Use the `fresh.yml` playbook to set up the deploy user, the `hosting` playbook to set up dependencies, and the `users` playbook to set up users.

 ```
 ansible-playbook -i inventory.ini ./fresh.yml
 ansible-playbook -i inventory.ini ./hosting.yml
+ansible-playbook -i inventory.ini ./users.yml
 ```

 Fill in variables in the inventory for each host: